Investing: Guaranteed Investments, Education, Retirement, Home | BCU Financial – Buduchnist Credit Union

 The growth on your investment within a TFSA will not be taxed even when withdrawn from the plan.
 You can set up your TFSA in a number of different investment options, and withdraw your funds at any time, and for any purpose.

-BCU Members have access to a wide range of mutual funds through BCU Wealth Management.
+BCU Members have access to invest in a mutual fund through BCU Wealth Management.
 For more information, visit www.bcuwm.com

 All contributions made by one or more subscriber into RESPs for a particular beneficiary may not exceed $50,000 during the beneficiary’s lifetime.

 The federal government will give your child’s Registered Education Savings Plan (RESP) a boost by making contributions to your RESP through the Canada Education Savings Grant (CESG).
-Each year, the government will match your contribution by 20%, up to a maximum of $500 for each child.
+Each year, the government will match the contribution you invest in education by 20%, up to a maximum of $500 for each child.
 You need to contribute $2,500 a year to get the full grant of $500 each year.
 Your child can carry forward unused grant contribution room until they turn 17.
 The maximum contribution the federal government will make to your child’s RESP is $7,200.

 Employment and Social Development Canada (ESDC) provides an additional amount of CESG to families who meet the income requirements.
 ESDC will pay an additional 20% on the first $500 to a child’s RESP if the family net income for the year of $45,916 or less.
 ESDC will also pay an additional 10% on the first $500 to a child’s RESP if the family has a net income for the year that is more than $45,916 but is less than $91,831.

-The Canada Learning Bond (CLB) is an initial $500 the Government of Canada deposits into a Registered Education Savings Plan (RESP) to help you start saving for your child’s education after high school.
+The Canada Learning Bond (CLB) is an initial $500 the Government of Canada deposits into a Registered Education Savings Plan (RESP) to help you start education investment for your child after high school.
 Your child could also get $100 every year until age 15.
 In total, a child could receive up to $2,000 in an RESP.
-The money in an RESP can be used to pay for various expenses related to full-time or part-time studies in: apprenticeship programs, colleges, trade schools or universities.
+The money in an RESP can be used to pay for various expenses related to full-time or part-time studies in apprenticeship programs, colleges, trade schools or universities.
 The CLB is available to children from low-income families who are born on or after January 1, 2004; are residents of Canada; and have a valid Social Insurance Number.

-A Registered Retirement Savings Plan (RRSP) is a savings plan that is registered with the Canadian Government with set maximum annual contribution limits.
-Contributions to your RRSP reduce your taxable income, which allows you to pay less tax now.
+A Registered Retirement Savings Plan (RRSP) is a retirement investment plan that is registered with the Canadian Government with set maximum annual contribution limits.
+Contributions to retirement investment plans reduce your taxable income, which allows you to pay less tax now.
 Pre-tax money is placed into an RRSP and grows tax-free until you withdraw it, at which time it is taxed at the marginal rate.
 The income you earn is sheltered from tax, allowing it to grow faster.
 By the time you retire and withdraw funds, you will likely be in a lower tax bracket.

-To find out how much you can contribute check your Notice of Assessment from last year’s tax return to see how much you can contribute.
+To find out how much you can invest for retirement, check your Notice of Assessment from last year’s tax return to see how much you can contribute.
 You can also carry forward indefinitely any unused contributions from 1991.
 Catching up on unused contributions from previous years is made easier by taking advantage of an RRSP Loan.

 RRSP Contribution Deadline